-The foot is a very complex and sophisticated organ and consistently putting it in this sort of cast that is a shoe can only disrupt and weaken its normal mechanic.
+The foot is a very complex and sophisticated sensate organ and consistently putting it in this sort of cast (a shoe) can only disrupt and weaken its normal mechanic.
 Pain in the feet or calves are very frequent and lower back, hip or leg problems often have a direct relation with the feet.

-Going barefoot is very liberating and instantly makes you feel way more in contact with the earth and feel a deeper connection with it.
-Just try to remember when you where a child playing outside barefoot and the enjoyment you got from it.
+Going barefoot is very liberating and instantly puts you in contact with the earth.
+You’ll feel a deeper connection with it.
+Just try to remember when you were a child playing outside barefoot and the enjoyment you got from it.

 The problem with wearing shoes

 Wearing regular, flat shoes is not without consequences either.
-Your toes get all squeezed together and end up being all packed in a compressed manner.
+Your toes get all squeezed together and end up being packed in a compressed manner.
 Our toes are supposed to spread apart and play an active role in our balance and coordination.
-Wearing shoes makes our toes weaker and makes us lose our power of traction on the ground, which is very useful.
+Wearing shoes makes our toes weaker and makes us lose the very useful power of traction on the ground.

 Another problem is that our foot arch gets weaker because it doesn’t have to work that much.
 This leads to flat feet and all kinds of problems related to them.
 When you go back to being barefoot all the time, the muscles in your feet will get stronger and your arch will regain its normal strength and vitality.